NARCOTICS and DRUG CASES

 RESULTS

-The following are a few examples of our successes in complex narcotics cases:
+The following are a few examples of our successes in narcotics cases:

-The following are a few examples of our successes in complex narcotics cases:
+The following are a few examples of our successes in narcotics cases:

 - For a client under federal investigation for money laundering, we consulted with prosecutors to explain the true situation and persuaded them to not charge our client.